joshkehn/blog/2013/4.April/bitcoins.md

 {"title":"Everything I Know About Bitcoins (BTC)", "date":1365897740000}
 ++++++++++

+Last week Anthony wrote a [post on bitcoins](http://blog.byjakt.com/bitcoins.html).
+Then I get [hit with a tweet](https://twitter.com/AaronFancyPants/status/322089383144599553) asking for more information.
+This is my best-effort explination of bitcoins.

 The best way to start about what a bitcoin _is_ exactly would be the [Wikipedia page on Bitcoins][wiki: bitcoin].
 After that read through all the [references][wiki: bitcoin-ref].[^1]

 What is a bitcoin?
 How are they spent?
 Should I invest in them?